jccraigw/simple-web-crawler/README.md

 ### Run the Project

-- Run the project using
+- Run the project using the follow with the desired url to be crawled as an arugument.

 ```terminal
 ts-node index.ts https://monzo.com